GallowayLabMIT/protocols/docs/general/incubator_decon.rst

 **Day 2**

+8. Once the decontamination routine is complete, wipe up any water on the bottom of the incubator and make sure the water tray is still filled.
+9. Reconnect CO2 flow.
-8. Once the decontamination routine is complete, follow manual instructions (page 45) to begin the auto-start routine.
+10. Follow manual instructions (page 45) to begin the auto-start routine.
 This will take **approximately 5 hours**.
-9. After the auto-start routine finishes, the incubators can be used.
+11. After the auto-start routine finishes, the incubators can be used.

 Te Kā (Quarantine) and Te Fiti (66-219)
 _______________________________________